Jean-Étienne Liotard: Life

-Liotard visited Istanbul and painted numerous pastels of Turkish domestic scenes; he also continued to wear Turkish dress for much of the time when back in Europe.
+Liotard visited Istanbul and painted numerous pastels of Turkish domestic scenes.
 Using modern dress was considered unheroic and inelegant in history painting using Middle Eastern settings, with Europeans wearing local costume, as travellers were advised to do.
+He continued to wear Turkish dress a long time after returning to Europe.
+This adoption of oriental costume secured him the nickname of "the Turkish painter".

-Many travellers had themselves painted in exotic Eastern dress on their return, including Lord Byron, as did many who had never left Europe, including Madame de Pompadour.
+Many travellers had themselves painted by Liotard in exotic Eastern dress on their return, as did many who had never left Europe, including Madame de Pompadour.
 Byron's poetry was highly influential in introducing Europe to the heady cocktail of Romanticism in exotic Oriental settings which was later to dominate 19th century Oriental art.